 Your personal information is processed to meet our legal, statutory and contractual obligations and to provide you with our products and services.
 We will never collect any unnecessary personal data from you and do not process your information in any way, other than already specified in this notice.
 If you do not want the company to process your personal data, please do not share any with us.

-The Company has appointed a data protection officer (DPO), Keith Buckley to oversee compliance of this privacy notice.
-If you have any questions about this privacy notice or about how we handle your personal information, please contact Keith Buckley (DPO) Or Carrie Liles – Data Compliance Coordinator (DCC) on (+44) 01663 747 061.
+The Company has appointed a [data protection officer, DPO] to oversee compliance of this privacy notice.
+If you have any questions about this privacy notice or about how we handle your personal information, please contact Keith Buckley (DPO) or Carrie Liles – Data Compliance Coordinator (DCC) at the New Mills office on (+44) 01663 747 061.

 What types of personal information do we collect about you?